-2 hours lecture, 6 hours lab, 4 units Letter Grade or Credit/No Credit Option
+2 hours lecture, 6 hours lab, 4 units Letter Grade or Pass/No Pass Option

-Advisory: English 51 and English 56 with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49 with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.

 This course is an introduction to the fundamental principles of the anatomy, development, physiology, reproductive biology, ecology and evolution of the major plant groups, with emphasis on the flowering plants.
 The course is targeted towards students with no previous college level biology, but is also appropriate as a lower division course for biology majors.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List: No credit for Biology (BIOL) 215 or 250 if taken after 210A and 210B (CAN BIOL 6) (CAN BIOL SEQ $A = BIOL\ 105 + 106 + 215 + 250$).
+UC Transfer Limitation: Credit will only be granted for either Biology (BIOL) 180 or 215 and 250 combined.
+No credit for Biology (BIOL) 180, 215 or 250 if taken after 210A or 210B.